ahw/vim-hooks/README.md

   Like sometimes you're just editing the README of your project and don't really want to trigger all those hooks.
 - Asynchronous execution of hook files.
+- Allow VimHook scripts to end in arbitrary extensions so that users can easily get the syntax highlighting, etc. that they expect when editing files in different languages.